Investing in credit is simple in theory, but complex in practice. Regionally and benchmark agnostic,

 Investment objectives and performance targets which is through the credit cycle, and the expected volatility may not necessarily be achieved, losses may be made.
 Subject to change.

 Default: There is a risk that the issuers of fixed income investments (e.g. bonds) may not be able to meet interest payments nor repay the money they have borrowed.
 The worse the credit quality of the issuer, the greater the risk of default and therefore investment loss.
-Derivative counterparty: A counterparty to a derivative transaction may fail to meet its obligations thereby leading to financial loss.
-Derivatives: The use of derivatives may increase overall risk by magnifying the effect of both gains and losses.
-This may lead to large changes in value and potentially large financial loss.
-Interest rate: The value of fixed income investments (e.g. bonds) tends to decrease when interest rates and/or inflation rises.
+Derivatives: The use of derivatives may increase overall risk by magnifying the effect of both gains and losses leading to large changes in value and potentially large financial loss.
+A counterparty to a derivative transaction may fail to meet its obligations which may also lead to a financial loss.
+Interest rate: The value of fixed income investments (e.g. bonds) tends to decrease when interest rates rise.
 Liquidity: There may be insufficient buyers or sellers of particular investments giving rise to delays in trading and being able to make settlements, and/or large fluctuations in value.
 This may lead to larger financial losses than might be anticipated.

 ^Based on Luxembourg domiciled sister fund.